 Sports have always been a big part of my life.
 Growing up, I was always playing sports.
 I played lots of baseball, basketball, golf, and tennis.
 Eventually, tennis became my main focus.
 I still play tennis pretty regularly, and I’m not bad, but I sure can’t move like I used to.
 My two oldest daughters recently got married, and my two new sons-in-law love to play basketball.
 My son is starting to get into it as well, so after a very long layoff, I have been playing a lot of basketball with them recently.
 So far, I have not suffered any major injuries in my new basketball endeavors, but there have already been plenty of minor ones.

 In addition to playing sports, I love watching sports.
 Why do I love watching sports so much?
 Good question.
 I don’t know exactly.
 It probably has something to do with trying to live vicariously through the achievements of my sports heroes.
 I experience a tremendous (albeit irrational) feeling of either success or failure dependent upon whether my adopted team wins or loses.
 It’s crazy, I know.
 But as sports cliche´s teach us: It is what it is.
 On the other hand, there is something inherently beautiful about elite athletes competing against each other at the limits of human performance.
-I root for the Arizona Diamondbacks, Arizona Cardinals, Arizona Coyotes, ASU Sun Devils, and BYU Cougars.
-In the past, the Phoenix Suns were my favorite team, and I still try to root for them, but they are a dumpster fire these days — it’s painful to watch.
-In the Suns’ absence, I have adopted other NBA players.
+I root for the Arizona Cardinals, Arizona Diamondbacks, Arizona Coyotes, ASU Sun Devils, and BYU Cougars.
+For most of my life, the Phoenix Suns have been my favorite team.
+I even tried to root for them from 20210 to 2020, but that was just agonizing.
+During the Suns’ absence from relevance, I adopted other NBA players.
 Steph Curry is my favorite, but I also love watching Lebron James, Luka Doncic, and Giannis Antetokounmpo.
 And I’ll give an honorable mention to Damian Lillard and Russell Westbrook.
+Fortunately, the Suns are back!
+Devin Booker, Chris Paul, DeAndre Ayton, Mikal Bridges, Jae Crowder, and Cameron Johnson might just be good enough to bring an NBA Championship to Arizona.

 I love sports, but I love music even more.
 The Beatles are my all-time favorite band, and Abbey Road is my favorite album.
 Some of my other favorites include: U2, The Eagles, The Killers, Beyonce, Coldplay, Taylor Swift, Dixie Chicks, Indigo Girls, Simon & Garfunkel, Electric Light Orchestra, The Beach Boys, Bob Dylan, Pink Floyd, Queen, Sarah McLachlan, The Shins, Tears for Fears, Journey, Styx, Leonard Cohen, Fleetwood Mac, Elton John, The Black Eyed Peas, 2Pac, Bee Gees, Abba, Michael Jackson/Jackson 5, Beastie Boys, AC/DC, Panic!
 At the Disco, Mary J. Blige, and Depeche Mode.
 As for Broadway musicals, my favorites include Hamilton, Les Miserables, Wicked, and Phantom of the Opera.